crampsalot/mailboxAccess/README.md

   - The 'mailbox id' characteristic contains the ID of the mailbox which should match the mailbox id also in the User object.
   - The 'lock' characeristic can be written to which will cause the mailbox to be locked or unlocked.

-  ## Classes
+  ## Relevant Classes
+  Only BLE related classes implemented.
+UI classes eg login screen, and logic for communicating with backend is not included here.
    - `User`.
-User object obtained as part of authentication with cloud
+User model object obtained as part of authentication with cloud.
    - `MailboxManager`.
 Singleton Manager class that manages BLE operations/tasks.
 Also has methods to lock/unlock the mailbox.
    - `MailboxState`.
 Enum for various states of MailboxManager.
 This is stored in the 'state' property of the `MailboxManager` object.
     - `disconnected`.
 Default state; not connected to mailbox.
     - `conntected`.
 Discovered and connected to mailbox.
     - `authenticated`.
 The mailbox id in the user profile (in User object) matches with the mailbox id.
 The app can proceed to lock/unlock the mailbox.
     - `authFailed`.
 The mailbox id in the user profile does NOT match with the mailbox id.
 The app cannot proceed to lock/unlock the mailbox.
     - `locked`.
-Locking the mailbox was successful
+Locking the mailbox was successful.
     - `unlocked`.
-Unlocking the mailbox was successful
+Unlocking the mailbox was successful.
    - `MailboxDelegate`.
 Delegate for MailboxManager.
 UI components can use this to keep track of the various states of the MailboxMnager and react as needed.
 There is a single method that will be called - `didUpdateState()`

   ## Flow